Debrett's: Appearances in popular culture

 In the opening pages of Jane Austen's Persuasion (1818), the vain and snobbish Sir Walter Elliot loves to look at his own family's entry in Debrett's.

 An out-of-date Debrett's is a key plot element in an Elizabeth Mapp story (1920–1939) by E. F. Benson.

-In series three of the television series Downton Abbey, Lady Cora Grantham mentions Debrett's in jest when defending the choice of her late daughter, Sybil, to have her daughter baptised as Catholic.
+In series three of the television series Downton Abbey, Cora Crawley, The Countess of Grantham mentions Debrett's in jest when defending the choice of her late daughter, Sybil, to have her daughter baptised as Catholic.

 There was a storyline in Doonesbury where Zonker had a large cash windfall with which he planned to purchase a British peerage.
 To prepare for his new role, he had a friend quiz him from Debrett's, to great comic effect.